A short time passed and Theorotica, not capable of sleep, realized that her 'God' Partner had

 "C'mon," Theorotica said getting up and taking him by the hand.

 Apathicon got up and the pair walked along the grounds.
-The lush grass was warm on their feet as they made their way to the stables.
+The lush grass was warm

 Inside was Pegasus.
 All fed and ready to go with a bridle and reigns set.